Frequent Questions About the Regulation of Used Cathode Ray Tubes (CRTs) and CRT Glass

 Local municipality or solid waste collection programs, electronics manufacturers and retailers of electronics products may offer electronics collection programs or events for households.
 To find more information on electronics donation and recycling opportunities in your area, please visit, Where Can I Donate My Old Computer and Other Electronic Products?

-Please note that state agencies may have more stringent requirements than the federal government regarding household hazardous waste and CESQGs, so it is important to also check your specific state regulations.
+Please note that state agencies may have more stringent requirements than the federal government regarding household hazardous waste and VSQGs, so it is important to also check your specific state regulations.

 - 19. If the CRT glass is accumulated in a building, does that eliminate any clean-up liability?